 March 14 is World Kidney Day.

 Most people are not aware of the fact that kidney diseases can be silent killers.
 They may not show any symptoms for a long time till the situation becomes critical.
+(Why is it silent?)
+Even young people are now prone to it.
 It is important to recognize the symptoms of kidney diseases to catch them early.
-Here is a list of twelve such symptoms you should look out for:
+There are many reasons why kidney disease is caused.
+The most common causes are diabetes and hypertension.
+Even an unhealthy lifestyle with a high calorie diet, certain medicines. lots of soft drinks and sugar consumption can also cause kidney damage.
+Here is a list of twelve symptoms which could indicate something is wrong with your kidney:

 Changes in your urinary function: The first symptom of kidney disease is changes in the amount and frequency of your urination.
 There may be an increase or decrease in amount and/or its frequency, especially at night.
 It may also look more dark coloured.
 You may feel the urge to urinate but are unable to do so when you get to the restroom.